-The bill raises the minimum age for operation of a personal watercraft from 14, to 16 years.
+The committee substitute raises the minimum age for operation of a personal watercraft from 14, to 16 years, effective July 1, 2000.
 It raises the minimum age to 18 if the operator rents or leases the vessel.
 The operator must possess photographic identification to prove his age during all periods of operation.
-A grandfather clause applies to those 14 or 15 on the date of enactment.

 New Regulations For Liveries

-Liveries (business entities engaged in the short-term rental or leasing of personal watercraft) may not rent a personal watercraft with a motor of 10 horsepower, or greater, without providing instruction to include:
+Liveries (business entities engaged in the short-term rental or leasing of personal watercraft) may not rent a vessel with a motor of 10 horsepower, or greater, without providing instruction to include: